 What Time Do Most Colombians Eat Dinner?

 Dinner in Colombia is more than just a meal—it’s a cultural ritual steeped in tradition, social connection, and regional pride.
-Practically speaking, while global trends push for earlier dining, Colombians typically gather around the table between 8:00 PM and 10:00 PM, a schedule that reflects the country’s vibrant lifestyle and historical influences.
+While global trends push for earlier dining, Colombians typically gather around the table between 8:00 PM and 10:00 PM, a schedule that reflects the country’s vibrant lifestyle and historical influences.
 This late-night feast isn’t arbitrary; it’s a blend of colonial heritage, climatic adaptation, and the importance of family bonds.
 Let’s explore why Colombians dine so late and what makes this tradition unique.

 Cultural Roots of Late Dining

 Colombia’s dinner customs trace back to its Spanish colonial past.
-On the flip side, Colombia added its own twist.
-In Spain, the tradition of comida (lunch) and cena (dinner) often sees cena served later in the evening, a practice that carried over to Latin America.
-Even so, the Spanish introduced the concept of merienda—a light afternoon snack—which evolved into a full meal in some regions, blurring the lines between lunch and dinner.
-Over time, cena became the main evening meal, often delayed to accommodate social gatherings And that's really what it comes down to..
+So in Spain, the tradition of comida (lunch) and cena (dinner) often sees cena served later in the evening, a practice that carried over to Latin America.
+Still, Colombia added its own twist.
+The Spanish introduced the concept of merienda—a light afternoon snack—which evolved into a full meal in some regions, blurring the lines between lunch and dinner.
+Over time, cena became the main evening meal, often delayed to accommodate social gatherings.

 The Catholic Church also played a role.
-Fasting practices historically shifted meal times, with dinner becoming a later affair to break fasts after sunset.
-Today, this rhythm persists, even as modern lifestyles evolve.
+On the flip side, fasting practices historically shifted meal times, with dinner becoming a later affair to break fasts after sunset.
+Today, this rhythm persists, even as modern lifestyles evolve Most people skip this — try not to.
+Worth knowing..

 Social Dynamics: Dinner as a Family Affair